 If you own one taxi...

-The smart way to protect your assets is to form a Delaware corporation or LLC and purchase your taxi in that company's name.
-That would make your taxi the property of your company, and would not be considered your personal property.
+The smart way to protect your assets is to form a Delaware corporation or LLC and purchase your vehicle in that company's name.
+That would make it the property of your company, and would not be considered your personal property.
 This offers you protection on two levels: Your taxi is typically considered off-limits in the event of a lawsuit involving you personally, and your personal assets are typically considered off-limits in the event of a lawsuit involving your taxi.

 If you own multiple taxis...

 Some taxi owners who own multiple cabs will form a corporation or LLC and place the ownership of all of their taxis under that one company.
 While this is preferable to a sole proprietorship, it leaves your company vulnerable to losing all of its taxis if one vehicle is involved in a lawsuit.